 Dr. Jeff Ditzell went to intensive training with one of the top Anesthesiologists at the Ketamine Institute.
 He was trained in using ketamine to treat patients with the proper dosing and scheduling and to feel comfortable and competent in using this treatment modality.
-In his own psychiatry practice, Dr. Ditzell has treated numerous patients with Ketamine Infusions and the intensive training he underwent it has made him extremely well-versed in the use of Ketamine Treatments for Severe Depression and PTSD.
+In his own psychiatry practice Dr. Ditzell has treated numerous patients with Ketamine IV Infusions and due to the intensive training he underwent has made him extremely well-versed in the use of Ketamine Treatments for Severe Depression and PTSD.

 Debunking the myth of “Ketamine the horse tranquilizer,” let’s hear the truth.

 There is a lot of stigmas surrounding the use of Ketamine.
 Is it a horse tranquilizer, a party drug, or can it be an effective treatment for PTSD and treatment-resistant depression?
 While Ketamine is used by veterinarians as a horse tranquilizer, it was actually approved by the FDA in 1970 and is used in hospitals and dental offices today on a daily basis.
 Ketamine is safer to take rather than other anesthetics because when you take it at low doses it does not suppress your breathing or lower blood pressure.
 “Ketamine is safer to administer than other types of anesthetic agents” according to the World Health Organization.

 A lot of the medications that you know and take today are actually the same ones that are given to animals, the differences come in the dosage given.
 Here is a list of some of the medications that animals take that you may recognize:

 - Amoxicillin (Antibiotic used to treat a lot of bacterial infections)